 It’s as easy as loop, whorl, and arch!
 Kids feel like real detectives when they take fingerprints.
 You can use an ink pad or simple pencil lead.

 Tip: For clear fingerprints, use the pencil lead method.
-Then, instead of pressing directly onto paper, stick clear tape on fingertip.
+Then, instead of pressing directly onto paper, stick clear tape on the fingertip.
 Peel off and stick tape on paper.

 Mystery Activities That Require Observation